Request a Demo

 7. Don't throw your money away

 IT systems.
 They're alluring.
 They can wash your dishes and clean your shoes, they'll even look after the kids.
 But maybe you've got other IT systems in which you've invested a pretty penny.
-So, don't throw the baby out with the bathwater.
+So, don't throw the wine out with the cork.
 Play well with others.

 8. It's all about the service